Team-Pr0xy/shushjax/readme.md

 ### Using shushjax programmatically

-You can invoke a shushjax page load programmitcally by calling the shushjax.invoke() method.
+You can invoke a shushjax page load programmatically by calling the shushjax.invoke() method.
 At minimum the invoke method must be given a url and container attribute.
 It can also be provided with a title, parseLinksOnload setting and any callbacks you wish to use.